Bács-Bodrog County: History

-In 1848/1849, the area of the county was claimed by the self-proclaimed Serbian Voivodeship, while between 1849 and 1860 it was part of the Voivodeship of Serbia and Banat of Temeschwar, a separate Habsburg province.
+In 1848/1849, the area of the county was claimed by the self-proclaimed Serbian Voivodeship, while between 1849 and 1860 it was part of the Voivodeship of Serbia and Temes Banat, an official crown land of the Empire.
 During this time the county did not exist since the area was divided into districts.
 The county was recreated in 1860, when the Voivodeship of Serbia and Banat of Temeschwar was abolished and the area was again incorporated into the Habsburg Kingdom of Hungary.

+Under the Austro-Hungarian Compromise of 1867, Hungarian government gained full powers in all internal affairs, including the governance of counties, that also included the Bács-Bodrog county, as part of the Kingdom of Hungary.

+In 1918, under the Armistice of Belgrade (13 November), armed forces of Austria-Hungary retreated from the territory of Bács-Bodrog county, and the region was possessed by the Allied Army of the Orient, thus allowing the Royal Serbian Army to establish effective control south of the Baja-Szeged line.

+By that time, the process of political dissolution of Austria-Hungary was already initiated, and on 16 November the First Hungarian Republic was proclaimed.
+In order to secure incorporation of those regions, local Serbian and other Slavic leaders organized a political assembly, that was held on 25 November in Novi Sad, and proclaimed the unification of several regions, including the Bács-Bodrog county, into the Kingdom of Serbia.
+Several days later, on 1 December 1918, the Kingdom of Serbs, Croats and Slovenes was proclaimed, encompassing Serbia with Montenegro, and South Slavic provinces of the former Austria-Hungary.
+Thus, two countries laid claims on the Bács-Bodrog county, the Hungarian Republic and the Yugoslav Kingdom.

 By the Treaty of Trianon of 1920, the territory of the county was divided between the Kingdom of Serbs, Croats and Slovenes and Hungary.
 Most of the county (including Sombor, Subotica, and Novi Sad) was assigned to the Kingdom of Serbs, Croats and Slovenes (renamed to Yugoslavia in 1929), while the northernmost part (approximately 15% of the county), including town of Baja, was assigned to Hungary.

 Aftermath

 Until 1922, the southern part of the former Bács-Bodrog county was a de facto province of the Kingdom of Serbs, Croats and Slovenes with the seat in Novi Sad.
-The capital of this smaller Hungarian county of Bács-Bodrog was Baja.
+The capital of the smaller Hungarian county of Bács-Bodrog was Baja.

 The former Yugoslav part of the pre-1920 Bács-Bodrog county was occupied and annexed by Hungary in 1941 and Bács-Bodrog county was extended to its historic boundaries.
-After World War II, the border between Yugoslavia and Hungary was restored in 1947 by the Paris Peace Treaties and the county's territory were reduced again.
-Yugoslav part of the former Bács-Bodrog county was later divided into 3 districts and currently is part of Serbia, the autonomous region of Vojvodina.
+After World War II, the border between Yugoslavia and Hungary was restored in 1947 by the Paris Peace Treaties and the county's territory was reduced again.
+The Yugoslav part of the former Bács-Bodrog county was later divided into 3 districts and is currently part of the Serbian autonomous region of Vojvodina.

-In 1950, Bács-Bodrog was united with the southern part of former Pest-Pilis-Solt-Kiskun county to form the Bács-Kiskun county.
+In 1950, Bács-Bodrog was united with the southern part of the former Pest-Pilis-Solt-Kiskun county to form the Bács-Kiskun county.